ibm-cloud-architecture/ibm-cloud-stencils/README.md

 ## Visio Icon Conversion (vssx folder)

 Conversion of IBM Cloud Icons from pptx to vssx for Visio 2013 and later.
+Need to determine whether to provide vss files for Visio 2003-2013.

+The Visio version contains the new groups and additional icons including some redesigns from design team and customer experiences (original and redesign are both available for now):
+1. Bare Metal Servers
+2. Block Storage
+3. Bridge
+4. Content Delivery Network
+5. Data Backup Service
+6. Direct Link
+7. File Storage
+8. Firewall (original and redesign)
+9. Floating IP
+10. Gateway (original and redesign)
+11. Load Balancer (original and redesign)
+12. Object Storage
+13. Router
+14. Scalable
+15. Virtual Machines
+16. Virtual Machines (GT)
+17. Virtual Router Appliance
+18. VPN (IaaS and Security, original and redesign)
+19. Availability Governance
+20. Disaster Recovery Management

+Pre-Announce Names:
-Thisvversion contains additional IaaS icons plus the new IaaS containers.
-Note that VPC will be removed from the published version until VPC is announced.
+1. VPC will be named Reserved Container in the published version until VPC is announced.
+2. Performance Group will be named Reserved Group in the published version until GT is announced.

 Need to determine whether to provide vss files for Visio 2003-2013.

 ## Visio Diagram Templates (vstx folder)